antzm/analysing-data/pandas-intro.md

 df.tail(15) # Prints the last 15 rows of the dataframe

+df.sample(10) # Prints 10 random lines of the dataaframe, i.e. not sequensial

+df[['column_1,', 'column_8', 'column_15']] # Prints only the selected columns

+df.column_3 # Prints only the slected column, i.e. it returns a series
+#or
+df['column_3'] # Prints only the slected column, i.e. it returns a series

 df.info() # Prints a summary of the dataframe

 df.describe() # Prints decriptive statistics for each column of the dataframe